 So where does this leave us in 2018?
-The natural world is still full of anomalies, and we do not seem to be much closer to solving the mystery of consciousness than ever.
+The natural world is still full of anomalies, and our investigation into the mystery of consciousness seems to have left us with more questions than answers.
 Perhaps we live in an age where the rigid approach to natural laws and the material universe is creating a roadblock to a burgeoning new understanding.
 Could we be on the verge of a paradigm shift as important as discovering the world was round?
 Controversial scientist Rupert Sheldrake, in reference to our modern understanding of science, states thusly-

 “Materialism provided a seemingly simple, straightforward worldview in the late nineteenth century, but twenty-first century science has left it behind.
 Its promises have not been fulfilled, and its promissory notes have been devalued by hyperinflation.
 I am convinced that the sciences are being held back by assumptions that have hardened into dogmas, maintained by powerful taboos.
 These beliefs protect the citadel of established science, but act as barriers against open-minded thinking.” -Rupert Sheldrake, Science Set Free

 You can view his very interesting “banned” TED talk here: